alexzhangs/shadowsocks-manager/README.md

 Although the [Shadowsocks Python version](https://github.com/shadowsocks/shadowsocks/tree/master) supports the multi-user API, but it doesn't fit this project, here's why:

 * The python version code and doc seem to be out of maintenance due to some reason.
-If you really need this you probably need to folk and make your own.
+If you really need this you probably need to fork it and make your own.
 * They are having different service process names and CLI interfaces which introduces the complexity of installation.
-* The Python version doesn't allow the empty `port_password: {}` object in config.
-An empty config is making sense to load the manager with no port created.
 * The Python version lacks the `list` commands.
 A pull request was opened years ago but never merged.
 * The Python version's `stat` command has a very different way to use, I didn't figure the usage syntax out by looking into the code.
+* The Python version's `ping` command returns a simple string `pong` rather than a list of ports.
 * The Python version's `ping` command has to be sent as the syntax: `ping:{}` in order to work if tested with `nc`.
 It caused by the tailing newline: `ping\n`.
-* The Python version's `ping` command returns a simple string `pong` rather than a list of ports.

 So either you get some change on your own or stick with the libev version.